Dunn Field – Elmira Pioneers

-Dunn Field has been hosting baseball for 80 years dating back to the 1939 season and is the home to the Elmira Pioneers of the Perfect Game Collegiate Baseball League, a college wood bat league that operates during the summer months in order to provide college ball players a minor league-style experience.
+Dunn Field has been hosting baseball for 80 years dating back to the 1939 season and is the home to the Elmira Pioneers of the Perfect Game Collegiate Baseball League, a college wood bat league that operates during the summer months to provide college ball players a minor league-style experience.

 Before the arrival of the latest incarnation of the franchise, the name first dates back to the turn of the last century in 1900.
 The ballpark was home to minor league baseball in various leagues from the Eastern League to the New York-Penn League producing 13 league championships.

 Dunn Field comfortably seats 4,020 people and is still a grand reminder of what ballparks used to look like at one time.
-It still holds up handsomely well for midsummer night of baseball.
+It still holds up handsomely well for a midsummer night of baseball.
 Its setting and location along the Chemung River and its history make up a strong baseball cocktail that should be sipped slowly on a warm summer night in the southern tier of New York.

 Food & Beverage 3

 There is an additional concession booth on top of the grandstand that serves a spicy jalapeno pretzel and cotton candy.
 A nice little touch near the park’s entrance is a local coffee shop that does business only during home games.
-They serve the high-end ice coffee varieties you would find at Starbucks or Tim Horton’s.
+They serve the high-end iced coffee varieties you would find at Starbucks or Tim Horton’s.

 If you have a few people with you on game night, opt for the nachos served in a batting helmet for $10.
 This can easily feed two to three people.
 In the adult beverage department, the prices are even better.
 While many parks up the prices beyond belief, even at this level, the Pioneers offer domestic cans of 12-ounce beers for $3 and 24-ounce cans for $5.
 Hey, who needs Thirsty Thursdays?

 Dunn Field provides a nostalgic atmosphere for baseball and begins with a magnificent art deco entrance.
 The entrance still houses its original ticket booths that are narrow and small.
-There is no need to look for food since the concession stands are smack down in front of your eyes.
+There is no need to look for food since the concession stands are smacked down in front of your eyes.
 The souvenir shop is to the left and has a few nice bits of team paraphernalia.
 A few t-shirts sell for $5 and that is a bargain.

-There are also a lot of activities for the kids that include plate painting, bouncing bubble and the classic carnival game of strength-ring the bell.
+There are also a lot of activities for the kids that include plate painting, bouncing bubbles, and the classic carnival game of strength-ring the bell.
 The splat of the mallet and the ringing of the bell can be deafening at times, but try telling that to the crowd of kiddies waiting in line to give it a try.
 If you love cuddly mascots, the Pioneers employ Stitches who makes his way around the stadium and field throughout the game.

-They have been playing baseball in Elmira for more than 126 years and games at Dunn Field have become a rite of passage.
+They have been playing baseball in Elmira for more than 126 years and games at Dunn Field has become a rite of passage.
 They have seen the Pioneers play in Single-A, independent, and now in the collegiate wood bat league.
 The crowd is laid back and relaxed underneath the historically covered ballpark.

 I enjoy having signs and directions to the ballpark directly from the interstate.
 They are listed on I-86 with other Elmira attractions in town.
 There are a couple more signs that will guide you to the stadium’s entrance and once you are there, there is ample free covered parking near the stadium.
-This is the one time where you can put the GPS away and enjoy the ride to the ballpark.
+This is the one time when you can put the GPS away and enjoy the ride to the ballpark.

 Return on Investment 4

 Tickets for adults are $8 and for students/seniors, the cost is $5.
 The Pioneers offer VIP seating in their box seats that include wait service for $10.
-These are the old fashion seats that are two rows in back of home plate.
+These are the old fashion seats that are two rows in the back of the home plate.

 The charm of Dunn Field would be enough to attract any ballpark traveler to Elmira.
-The amply sized stadium has the look and feel of many great minor league ballparks that are no longer around.
+The amply-sized stadium has the look and feel of many great minor league ballparks that are no longer around.
 It is clean, spacious, and ideal for a relaxing day of baseball viewing.
 What is better than watching a simple game at a perfectly simple and beautiful historic stadium?